RianBrug/auction_reporter/README.md

 - **Adapters**: Website-specific code for extracting auction data
 - **Models**: Data structures for representing auctions
 - **Config**: Centralized configuration and location-specific settings
+- **LLM**: Integration with DeepSeek API for auction generation and analysis

 ## License